Connectivity graphs of uncertainty regions

+We are grateful for two Bellairs workshops supporting this research: the 8th and 9th McGill---INRIA Workshop on Computational Geometry in 2009 and 2010.
+We also thank the anonymous reviewers for many helpful and constructive comments that greatly helped to improve the overall presentation.
+We also acknowledge financial support by a number of different agencies, as follows.
+Erin Chambers was supported by NSF grants CCF 1054779 and IIS 1319573.
+Alejandro Erickson was supported by the EPSRC, grant number EP/K015680/1.
+Ulrike Stege was supported by an NSERC Discovery Grant.
+Svetlana Stolpner was supported by the Fonds qu\'eb\'ecois de la recherche sur la nature et les technologies (FQRNT).
+Venkatesh Srinivasan was supported by an NSERC Discovery Grant.
+Sue Whitesides was supported in part by NSERC.

+We study connectivity relations among points, where the precise location of each input point lies in a region of uncertainty.
+We distinguish two fundamental scenarios under which uncertainty arises.
+In the favorable {\em Best-Case Uncertainty} (BU), each input point can be chosen from a given set to yield the best possible objective value.
+In the unfavorable {\em Worst-Case Uncertainty} (WU), the input set has worst possible objective value among all possible point locations, which are uncertain due, for example, to imprecise data.

-We study a generalization of the well known bottleneck spanning tree problem called {\em Best Case Connectivity with Uncertainty}: Given a family of geometric regions, choose one point per region, such that the length of the longest edge in a spanning tree of a disc intersection graph is minimized.
+We consider these notions of uncertainty for the bottleneck spanning tree problem, giving rise to the following {\em Best-Case Connectivity with Uncertainty} (BCU) problem: Given a family of geometric regions, choose one point per region, such that the longest edge length of an associated geometric spanning tree is minimized.